-S/No Date of Receipt Quantity of Name of Users Item 1 0 Materials ii.
+S/No Name Date of Amount Quantity Name of

+of Receipt bought of Users

+Item Materials

+ii.
 Borrower's or Loan book: This is for keeping records of any item(s) loaned to another department, for instance Biology mar decide to borrow thermometer from chemistry laboratory, indicating the name of borrower, item(s) borrowed, quantity borrowed, signature of borrower with date, Signature and date returned.